Rishabh Pant: Indian Premier League

 Pant was purchased by the Delhi Daredevils ahead of the 2016 Indian Premier League on the same day he scored a century for India U-19 team in the 2016 Under-19 Cricket World Cup, guiding them into the semi-finals.
 Playing his third game of the season, Pant made 69 runs off 40 balls to help Delhi secure an eight-wicket victory over Gujarat Lions.
 In the 2017 season, he scored 97 runs from 43 balls against the same team.

 During the 2018 Indian Premier League, Pant scored an unbeaten 128 from 63 balls against the Sunrisers Hyderabad, making it the then highest individual score by an Indian cricketer in IPL history.
 He also became the second youngest player to score a century in the IPL.
+His score of 128 also comprised 68.4% of the teams total, making it the 2nd highest percentage of runs by an individual batsmen in an IPL match.
 In March 2021, Pant was named the captain of the Delhi Capitals for the 2021 Indian Premier League after the regular captain Shreyas Iyer was ruled out of the entire tournament due to an injury.
 He was retained as captain for the 2022 IPL season as well.
+In 2024, Delhi Capitals part its way from Pant for upcoming season and released him in auction.

+Lucknow Super Giants bought Pant for record 27 Crores in the auction making him the most expensive player in history of IPL.
+The owner announced Rishabh as the captain for the team on 21 January for the upcoming 2025 IPL season.
+He scored his second ton in Indian Premier League 2025 against Royal Challengers Bengaluru at the Ekana Cricket Stadium.